gao-hongnan/gaohn-galaxy/galaxy/deep_learning/natural_language_processing/vector_semantics_and_embeddings/tf_idf/intro.md

 In what follows, the basic idea behind TF-IDF is to give a high weight to words that appear frequently in a document but rarely in other documents, while giving a low weight to words that are common across all documents.
 The weight assigned to each word is calculated based on two factors: term frequency (TF) and inverse document frequency (IDF).
 This is a solution to the aforementioned problem.

+## References and Further Readings

+- Jurafsky, Dan, and James H. Martin.
+"Chapter 6.5.
+TF-IDF: Weighting terms in the vector."
+In Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
+Pearson, 2022.